DOMjudge/domjudge/doc/manual/config-advanced.rst

 .. note::

-  The IDs for affiliations and contests need to be the *external ID* if the ``data_source`` setting of DOMjudge is set to external.
+  The IDs for affiliations, teams and contests need to be the *external ID* if the ``data_source`` setting of DOMjudge is set to external.

 It is also possible to load custom CSS and/or JavaScript files.
 To do so, place